jennahughes91/HW4-JennaHughes/README.md

 ## What the skill's script does

-The skill's script lays out how the report needs to be built with formatting and what fields need to be where.
+The skill's python script lays out how the report needs to be built with formatting and what fields need to be where.

 ## What worked well